 What is a Landing Page?

-A landing page is a page on a website that exists to persuade visitors, leads, and customers to take a specific action.
+is a page on a website that exists to persuade visitors, leads, and customers to take a specific action.

 Typically, a landing page is created to send relevant traffic to it.
 You might send traffic to it by way of email marketing, PPC, social marketing, or blog.
 Landing pages are also created for purposes of generating organic traffic.
 But regardless of where you’re bringing traffic in from, landing pages are meant to speak to personas in an influential way.

 What Makes Landing Page Copy Different from Other Content?